-This course presents entrepreneurship, or small business ownership, as increasingly attractive option to people who are striving to find careers that are exciting to them and offer the potential for personal and financial success.
+This course presents entrepreneurship, or small business ownership, as an increasingly attractive option to people who are striving to find careers that are exciting to them and offer the potential for personal and financial success.
 This course covers the essentials of starting and managing a new business.
-Students will also determine how they personally measure up the most important attributes an entrepreneur must possess: perseverance; desire and willingness to take the initiative, competitiveness, self-reliance; and strong need to achieve.
+Students will also determine how they personally measure up to the most important attributes an entrepreneur must possess: perseverance, desire, willingness to take risks, competitiveness, self-reliance, and the strong need to achieve.

-BM 110 Small Business Management
+BMG 2200 Small Business Management

 This course provides the student with the fundamentals of small business management.
-This course explores the impact and contributions of small businesses in the U.S. The following types of small businesses are analyzed:

-family businesses, franchises, e-businesses, and sole proprietorship.
+This course explores the impact and contributions of small businesses in the U.S. The following types of small businesses are analyzed: family businesses, franchises, e-businesses, and sole proprietorship.
 Entrepreneurship as a business option is discussed along with being efficient and effective in the management of a small business.